AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-09-jekyll-comment-system-github-issues.md

 ## How to Add Comments to a Jekyll Blog

-This section is a bit of a recap on how to use the GitHub Issues API as a comment system in Jekyll.
+This section is a bit of a recap on how to use the GitHub Issues API to add comments to a Jekyll blog.
 Most of this is covered in Ari's post, save for some differences in the markup itself.

 First, you'll need a public repo for your comments.
 Add this variable to your `_config.yml`: